 Have you ever said to yourself, "I can't possibly meditate.
 My mind is always running.
 It just won't stop!"
-It may surprise you that this is a common thought and, it's actually true!
+It may surprise you that you're not alone!
 All of us suffer from some level of running mind syndrome.
-The number of thoughts varies by source and range between 50,000 and 70,000 thoughts per day.
-With all this collective thinking going on, you may wonder why we haven't solved some serious world problems by now.
-There's a reason for this too.
-Our minds wander...a lot.
+It's been noted that humans can have between 50,000 and 70,000 thoughts per day.
+That's a lot of thinking!
+Unfortunately, much of the time our minds are wandering on autopilot.
 A recent study by Harvard psychologists found that nearly half (46.9%) of our waking time is spent thinking about what's not happening in the present moment.
 The brain is masterfully designed to learn a task, like drive a car or ride a bike, and switch to autopilot mode where it is free to wander.
 Have you ever driven somewhere and wondered how you got there?
 Or forgot where you parked you car?
 That's your brain in autopilot mode.

 The brain is trained to constantly pump out thoughts, thoughts and more thoughts!
 Thoughts about what we need to do or didn't do.
 Thoughts about what happened in the past or what might happen in the future.
 Thoughts about ourselves, our relationships and on and on.
 These running thoughts can cause stress and anxiety.